dariyush/PyodbcListOfDicts/README.md

 **Pyodbc List Of Dicts**
+	A wraper around PYODBC that returns a list of dictionary in reponce of any query.

 	from PyodbcListOfDicts import SQLExec
 	lst_of_dicts = SQLExec(query, server, dataBase, commit)

 	Parameters:
 		query (string):
 			SQL query
 		server (string):
 			server name or address
 		dataBase (string):
 			database name
 		commit (bplean):
 			1 if you like a connection.commit()
 			0 if you dont like a connection.commit()

+**Installation**

+	pip install -i https://test.pypi.org/simple/ PyodbcListOfDicts

 **Examples:**